sa-tre/satre-specification/docs/source/standard.md

 ## 1. Information governance

-What the organisation does to ensure information risk is measured and managed to an acceptable level.
+What the TRE organisation does to ensure information risk is measured and managed to an acceptable level.

 ### 1.1 Compliance, monitoring and reporting

-The ability of the organisation to monitor compliance with internal and external requirements, agreements, laws and standards.
+The ability of the TRE organisation to monitor compliance with internal and external requirements, agreements, laws and standards.

 | Statement | Guidance |
 | --------- | -------- |